jason-bula/velodyne_tls/README.md

 1) Install the motor on the tripod
 2) Place the slip ring and its metal rod on the motor.
 3) Screw the lidar to the metal elbow.
 Caution: the lidar cable must point <b>exactly against the bottom</b> of the lidar.
-4) Connect the connections between the slip ring, lidar and power supply.
+4) Connect the cables between the slip ring, lidar and power supply.
 5) Connect the Ethernet cable to the laptop computer

 Notes: By tightening the screws correctly, the backlash between the system components should be avoided as much as possible.
 The tripod does not necessarily need to be leveled, but it is preferable.